-Historically, divorces often required one party to be at fault to get a divorce.
-This could have been criminal behavior, adultery, or abuse, for example.
-Now instead, all States, Minnesota included, operate under a “no fault” divorce system.
+Historically, divorces required one party to be at fault.
+Example “faults” included criminal behavior, adultery, or abuse.
+Now instead, Minnesota and all states use a “no fault” divorce system.

-As an aside, some states require a separation period before divorcing, even though they are no fault.
-The idea is to give the parties time to think over the decision and possibly reconcile.
-Minnesota does not have a separation requirement.
+Some states still require a separation period before divorcing.
+States keep this to give the spouses time to think over the decision and possibly reconcile.
+However, Minnesota does not have a separation requirement.

 What is a No Fault Divorce and why does it matter?

 A no fault divorce means that either party can get a divorce without alleging the other is at fault in some way.
 Instead, one spouse only needs to allege that the marriage is effectively broken.
-Each state has language that a spouse must use to make this assertion.
+Each state has required language for this.

-For example, celebrities often get divorced citing “irreconcilable differences”.
+For example, celebrities often divorce citing “irreconcilable differences”.
 In Minnesota, the term is “irretrievable breakdown of the marriage“.

-Perhaps most importantly, it also means that either party can get a divorce over the objection of the other party.
-So, if you are entitled to a divorce in Minnesota and want a divorce, there’s no way for your spouse to legally prevent it.
+Perhaps most importantly, in a no fault state either party can get a divorce over the objection of the other party.
+So, one spouse is entitled to a divorce in Minnesota and wants one, there’s no way for the other spouse to legally stop it.

-Lastly, no fault only refers to the basis to start a divorce.
-In practice, it largely keeps out the “who’s to blame for the divorce” argument out of the legal process, as blame doesn’t matter legally.
+Lastly, “no fault” only refers to the reason to start a divorce.
+In practice, it largely removes the “who’s to blame for the divorce” question.
+Blame doesn’t typically matter legally.